 Don’t do that.
 Instead, you should better craft a detailed strategy, and put forth your full effort.

 The first step is to create a SMART goals list.
-Specific, Measurable, Attainable, Relevant,
+Specific, Measurable, Attainable, Relevant, Time-bound.

 Creating a list like this will make it easy to track your progress, and allow you to easily see whether or not you need to alter your approach.